eigerco/solana-spec/gossip-protocol-spec.md

 ```

 #### `Version`
-Version of Solana client the node is using
+Version of Solana client the node is using:
 - `from` - public key of origin
 - `wallclock` - wallclock of the node that generated that message
 - `version` - version of the Solana